meilisearch/specifications/text/0060-refashion-updates-apis.md

 As an additional change, we have reworked the format of an update to make it more in line with our expectations of an API that is supposed to be easily understandable and developer-oriented.

-The changes we will make to the response format of the `task` object lists will make it easier to add more functionality in a future iteration.
+Changing the format of `task` object lists makes adding more functionality in a future iteration easier.
 See the Future Possibilities section for a brief overview.

-Two new API endpoints are added.
-Although quite simple, they allow to consult the list of tasks or a specific task without being forced to know the related index.
+The specification adds two new API endpoints.
+Although quite simple, they allow consulting the list of tasks or a specific task without being forced to know the related index.

+The specification makes any writing operation on an index asynchronous to serve consistency and facilitate future evolutions.

 #### Summary Key Points